willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 1. Turn on both of your motion controllers, and make sure both of them show up as "Connected" in the Settings app under Devices > Bluetooth & other devices.
 If they do not show up or show up as "Paired", [pair them](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
 2. Open Device Manager and look for "Motion controller - Left" and "Motion controller - Right" under "Bluetooth".
 3. Single click either of the two devices, and then go to View > Devices by Connection.
 4. You will now see a view of the Motion Controller Bluetooth devices roll up to your Bluetooth radio.
-Under the same node as the two Motion Controllers should be two **Bluetooth HID Device** devices, and under each Bluetooth HID Device should be devices named **Motion Controller** (with gray icons).
+Under the same node as the two Motion Controllers should be two "Bluetooth HID Device" devices, and under each Bluetooth HID Device should be devices named "Motion Controller" (with gray icons).
 5. Double click each of the "Motion Controller" devices and go to the **Driver** tab.
 Confirm that the Driver Version listed corresponds to one of [these Motion Controller model driver versions](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history).

 To manually download and install the Motion Controller model driver, visit [this page](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history) and look for the driver version corresponding to your version of Windows 10.
 Installation instructions are available on the download page.